benchristelcom/benchristelcom.github.io/src/heroes4/pattern-language.md

 [Rooms and Paths]: #rooms-and-paths

-Once you have your regional boundaries drawn, add more obstacle "islands" within each region.
+Once you have your regional boundaries drawn ([Folded Boundaries]), add more obstacle "islands" within each region.

 These obstacles should be shaped so they interact with the regional boundaries to create "rooms" and "paths" with [Positive Space].
 The obstacles should also